DemonAxe1/Fahrenheit-Converter/README.md

 <h1>C++ Fahrenheit Converter</h1>

 <h2>Description</h2>
-This program is to prompt the user to convert the Fahrenheit temperature they enter to either Celsius or Kelvin.
+This program prompts the user to enter a temperature in Fahrenheit and then converts the Fahrenheit temperature they enter to either Celsius or Kelvin.
-The user gets 4 options when the code.
-Convert Fahrenheit to Celsius, convert Fahrenheit to Kelvin, display outputs, or exit the program.
+The user gets 4 options which are Convert Fahrenheit to Celsius, convert Fahrenheit to Kelvin, display outputs, or exit the program.

 <br />